May I mail in my court payment to Municipal Court?

 You may mail in a money order or cashier's check for payment of your fines.
 Make the money order payable to Round Rock Municipal Court.
 Clearly indicate your name, mailing address including city, state and zip and the case or citation number on the payment.
 Include your copy of the citation with the payment.

 Download a plea form (PDF) (Spanish form).
 A payment received through the mail without a plea or other indicator will be recorded as a plea of no contest.
 We must receive your payment by your appearance date noted on the citation to avoid the issuance of an arrest warrant.
-You may also pay your payment in person Monday through Friday between the hours of 8 a.m. to 5 p.m.
+You may also pay your payment in person Monday through Friday between the hours of 8 a.m. to 5 p.m or online.